bhavinjawade/pycode/BTree.md

 ## Explanation / Working
 1. insertion():
-    For insertion these are the steps which have to be followed while insrting a node in the B Tree:
+    For insertion these are the steps which have to be followed while inserting a node in the B Tree:
 - Initialize x as root.
 - While x is not leaf, do following
     - Find the child of x that is going to be traversed next.
 Let the child be y.